Car Crash Calculator

 Our car crash calculator is a tool that you can use to estimate what g-force acts on you in a car crash.
 Everybody knows that automobile collisions are very dangerous, but what is the physics behind them?
 Can we predict the consequences of a car crash?
 The answer is yes and no. The damages to health in an accident can be severe, and they depend on many factors, e.g.:

-- car speed – the higher the speed, the more energy you have,
+- Car speed – the higher the speed, the more energy you have;

-- seat belt – we will show that seat belts can save your life,
+- Seat belt – we will show that seat belts can save your life;

-- airbag - another thing that can protect your life,
+- Airbag – another thing that can protect your life;

-- obstacle - the situation is different when we hit a bush or a tree.
+- Obstacle – the situation is different when we hit a bush or a tree.

 Force of impact definition – impact force equation

 Force of impact is the total force exerted on an object during a collision.
 To derive the impact force equation, you can consider the law of conservation of energy.
-At the beginning, a moving object possesses kinetic energy that reduces to zero after the collision (object stops).
+In the beginning, a moving object possesses kinetic energy that reduces to zero after the collision (object stops).
 To fulfill the conservation law, the change of kinetic energy must be compensated by the work done by the impact force.
 We express it with the below impact force equation

-What may at first surprise you, is that extending the distance moved during the collision reduces the average impact force.
-It should be easier to understand if we rewrite the above impact force formula in the alternative version using the time of collision
+What may surprise you is that extending the distance moved during the collision reduces the average impact force.
+It should be easier to understand if we rewrite the above impact force formula in the alternative version using the time of collision instead of the distance :

 Let's consider two situations where you jump from a specific height.
-In the first case, you jump to the ground and in the second, on a trampoline.
+In the first case, you jump to the ground, and in the second, on a trampoline.
 Because the surface of a trampoline is more stretchy, it extends the time of the collision.
-You can feel that your legs are subjected to a lesser average impact force.
+You can feel your legs are subjected to a lesser average impact force.

 This case is analogical to car crashes.
 Cars are made to collapse upon impact extending the time of the collision and lessening the impact force.
 That's why they can't be too durable.